pingcap/docs/tidb-cloud/terraform-use-restore-resource.md

 # Use Restore Resource

 You can learn how to create a restore task with the `tidbcloud_restore` resource in this document.
+The restore task will create a restored cluster according to your backup.

 ## Prerequisites